DalekCraft2/Shimeji-Desktop/readme.txt

 You can also join Kilkakon's Discord server: https://discord.gg/dcJGAn3

 Shimeji-ee takes a LOT of time to start if you have a lot of image sets, so give it some time.
 Try moving all but one image set from the img folder to the img/unused folder to see if you have a memory problem.
-If Shimeji-ee is running out of memory, try editing Shimeji-ee.bat and changing -Xmx1000m to a larger number.

 If the Shimeji-ee icon appears, but no Shimeji appear: